 The Portland Rhinoplasty Course

-Portland Rhinoplasty Course 2012: A unique opportunity to expand your knowledge in rhinoplasty surgery.
+A unique opportunity to expand your knowledge in rhinoplasty surgery will be held August 1-3, 2014.

 The Portland Rhinoplasty Course will emphasize intensive and personal contact with expert faculty.
 This will be accomplished by strictly limiting enrollment in the course, which will encourage and maximize exchange between participants and faculty.